-Speeding is a common offence that people visiting Iceland get fined for, and the fines are costly.
+Speeding is a frequent issue for visitors to Iceland, and the fines for such violations can be steep.
 This article will prove helpful if you want to avoid getting speeding tickets on your visit to Iceland.

 What are the speed limits in Iceland?

-The location of speed cameras in Iceland vary, as they may often be mounted in a parked patrol vehicle on the side of the road.
-Many fixed speed cameras are located in the south of the island and other areas where there is a smaller police presence.
+The location of speed cameras in Iceland can vary.
+Some are located by the roadside, but others may be mounted in parked patrol vehicles on the side of the road.
+Many fixed, permanent speed cameras are located in the south of the island and other areas where there is a smaller police presence.
+It’s best to stay within speed limits even when there are no patrol cars around, as they are in place for your safety as well as the safety of others.

 What do you do if you get a speeding ticket in Iceland?

-There are two main ways you get a speeding ticket; you either get pulled over on the road and given a ticket, or you get a ticket delivered to you by mail.
+There are two main ways you get a speeding ticket; you either get pulled over on the road and given a ticket on the spot, or you get a ticket delivered to you by mail.
 In both instances, your options are limited - see below.

 - pay later once you get the ticket in the mail with no discount